-- 2. Shooting from the Zodiac.
+2. Shooting from the Zodiac.
 Much of our photography will take place from within the Zodiac.
 The approach here is simple: be courteous to your fellow photographers.
 Everyone's images are of equal value.
 Our guide is very experienced in working with serious photographers and knows to move (slowly rotate) the Zodiac so that everyone gets a good view (and shooting angles).
-It is also important to remember to keep still (don't "rock the boat" literally!) and quiet when you're done shooting as others may still be shooting. - 3.
-SUBJECT SIDE DOWN!
+It is also important to remember to keep still (don't "rock the boat" - literally!) and quiet when you're done shooting as others may still be shooting.

+- 3. SUBJECT SIDE DOWN!
 This is the cardinal rule when shooting from the Zodiac.
 We will commonly be in a situation where the bear(s) or other subject we're working with will be on one of the sides of the Zodiac.
 During these times, it is critical that the photographers on the side closest to the subject crouch and/or sit down as low as possible (while still being able to shoot) so that those behind (on the opposite side of the Zodiac) can also see and shoot.
-Simple concept, but easy to forget in the excitement of the moment!
+Simple concept, but easy to forget in the excitement of the moment! - 4.
+Wet Wildlife and Blown Highlights.
+One of the most common mistakes photographers make when first photographing wildlife on BC's coast is blowing out highlights (over-exposing) on critical regions of the subjects, especially when they are are wet.
+Even under overcast skies, it's common that the portions of bears, sea lions or even whales that are facing skywards (their backs, and particularly the bridge of their snouts/noses) reflect a surprising amount of light.
+If we're close enough to capture portraits of our subjects, blowing out highlights on the bridge of the nose can completely ruin a photo!